rswinkle/sdl_img/README.md

 Advanced Usage
 ==============
-    ./sdl_img -f list_of_images
-    ./sdl_img -u list_of_image_urls
-    ./sdl_img image1.jpg image2.png
+    ./sdl_img -f list_of_images (urls or local paths or mixed, doesn't matter) ./sdl_img image1.jpg image2.png

 Or any combination of those options, ie
-    ./sdl_img image.jpg -f list1 -u list2 -f list3 image4.gif
+    ./sdl_img image.jpg -f list1 example.com/image.jpg -f list3 image4.gif

 When using any of these modes, all the images will be collected in a list in the order they're given (not sorted like basic usage).
-In addition, any urls will be downloaded to a cache directory before startup.
-If you have a large list or lists of urls, that could take a bit to download so your startup would be slow.
-In addition, for now if you have multiple url images with the same name, the later ones will simply overwrite the earlier ones in the cache.
+For now, if you have multiple url images with the same name, the ones downloaded later will simply overwrite the earlier ones in the cache.

 Building
 ========